Rules and Regulations for Boat Operation on North Lake

 - The correct placement of registration numbers on your boat is detailed in the Wisconsin Boater Safety Regulation 2020 (see a link on the North Lake Management District website—NLMD.org)

 Part Three…Required Equipment

-- All vessels (including PWC, canoes, kayaks and paddleboards) must have at least one approved USCG life vest (Type I, II, III) for each person onboard.
+- All vessels (including PWC, canoes, kayaks and paddleboards) must have at least one approved USCG life vest for each person on board.

 - An approved USCG Type IV throwable device is required on motor boats, 16 feet and longer.

-- Fire extinguishers (USCG Type B) are required on inboard and outboard motorboats greater than 16 feet in length or boats with built-in fuel tanks.
+- Proper Fire extinguishers are required on inboard and outboard motorboats greater than 16 feet in length or boats with built-in fuel tanks.

 - Motorboats and motor powered sailboats must have navigation lights on the bow and stern.
-The navigation lights must be used after sunset.
+The navigation lights must be used from sunset to sunrise.

-- Vessels of any size, moored on North Lake after sunset, must have a white illuminated light (“anchor light”) if more than 200’ from shore.
+- Vessels of any size, moored on North Lake after sunset, must have a white, illuminated light (“anchor light”) if more than 200’ from shore.

 Part Four…Legal Boat Operators